c-minz/c-minz.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a researcher in mathematical and theoretical physics.
-My current work is on
+My research work is on
 - modular operators, modular Hamiltonian in quantum field theory, using Tomita-Takesaki theory and numerical approximation schemes,
 - quantum field theory on discrete spacetime models, like causal sets,
 - mathematical aspects of partially ordered sets with applications to causal set theory (an approach to quantum gravity), and